Wills & Estate Planning

 If someone has another version of the will that they feel should be honored instead, or argues that the will has problems that make it legally invalid, the judge will be much more involved.
 The more that beneficiaries and potential heirs disagree about how to handle the estate, the more likely it is that the probate judge will need to weigh in.

-In order to contradict the instructions in the will, this hypothetical guy’s kids would need to prove that someone exerted “undue influence” on their father or that he lacked sufficient mental capacity.
+In the hypothetical case of the man who left his estate to friends, it would be challenging for his kids to contradict the wishes he laid out in the will.
+This hypothetical guy’s kids would need to prove that someone exerted “undue influence” on their father or that he lacked sufficient mental capacity.
 Both those routes are difficult.

 Side note: If the court is looking at the estate of someone who died without a will at all, intestacy laws will determine which relatives are next in line.

-Step 3: Take Inventory
+Step 3: Take inventory

 The executor or personal representative’s job includes assessing the total value of the estate.
 This means determining the value of all assets on the date of death.
 This can range from fairly straightforward (like just checking the bank account balance on the date of death) to visiting a professional appraiser to evaluate jewelry, or consulting a broker to determine the value of stocks and bonds on that particular date.
+Taking inventory is important to prove to the probate court and the heirs that the estate has been distributed properly.
+The executor sends copies of the inventory to the probate judge and heirs.

-Step 4: Distribute Assets
+Step 4: Distribute assets

 Going through someone’s estate and carrying out the will’s instructions can feel quite slow at times.
 And dealing with large assets, like selling a house, can take months.